Sweet and Savoury Pursuits

 6. Spoon the batter into greased or paper-lined muffin cups.

-7. Bake at 375ºF for 5 minutes and then reduce heat to 350ºF and continue to bake for 13 to 15 minutes more.
+7. Bake muffins for approximately 18-20 minutes.
 To check if muffins are done, insert a toothpick in the centre of a muffin, if it comes out clean or with a few crumbs the muffins are ready.

 8. Remove the muffins from the oven and let them cool in the pan on a rack for 5 minutes before moving them onto a wire rack to cool.